Updated September 24, 2020 at 1:30 p.m.

 Residential garbage and recycling collection continue to be picked up as scheduled.
 During this time, residents are asked to help protect the health and safety of our staff and partners and reduce the spread of the virus by following these guidelines:

-- Ensure that all material placed in garbage carts is bagged, specifically tissues and cleaning wipes
+- Ensure that all material placed in garbage carts is bagged, specifically tissues, cleaning wipes, masks and gloves

 - Ensure accessible cart placement to avoid manual handling by the driver